 What is the CASA volunteer’s role?

 A CASA volunteer provides the judge with carefully researched information about the child to help the court make a sound decision about that child’s future.
-The CASA volunteer makes recommendations about placement to the judge and follows through until the child reaches a safe and permanent home.
+They makes recommendations about placement and follows through until the child reaches a safe and permanent home.

 Click here to complete the application !